-Today, Ethereum is a Proof of Work blockchain that enables developers to build and deploy decentralized applications.
-With eth2, the protocol is transitioning to Proof of Stake and improving its scalability and decentralization without sacrificing security.
-The new protocol design allows Ethereum to remain accessible for regular users to run validators and secure the network.
-It is optimized for hundreds of thousands of validators with low startup costs and forgiving slashing and downtime penalties.
+Ethereum (eth1) is a proof of work blockchain that enables developers to build and deploy decentralized applications.
+With eth2, the protocol is transitioning to proof of stake and improving its scalability and decentralization without sacrificing security.
+The new protocol design enables regular users to run validators and secure the network.
+It is optimized for hundreds of thousands of validators with low startup costs plus forgiving slashing and downtime penalties.

-The eth2 research team has planned a phased transition that will allow all current users to shift to the new consensus mechanism without interruption.
-During the early phases of the transition, Ethereum 1.x and eth2 chains will run in parallel, with their own state and inflation; eventually, Ethereum 1.x will be merged into eth2.
+eth2 will be launched in phases to allow all current users to shift to the new consensus mechanism without interruption.
+During the early phases of the transition, eth1 and eth2 chains will run in parallel, with their own state and inflation.
+Eventually, eth1 will be merged into eth2.

 Only 900 validators can be activated a day (4 per epoch) until 327,680 active validators are in the network.
 Once that goal is achieved, 1125 validators a day (5 per epoch) can be activated in an epoch.